My thoughts on Amazon

 Federation of startups

-The value placed on continous improvement
+The value placed on continuous improvement

 The comfort with failure